infn-datacloud/ai-ranker/README.md

 ## Production deployment
 ### Requirements
-You need to have `docker` installed on your system and a running MLflow instance with version 2.17.0.
+You need to have `docker` installed on your system, a running MLflow instance with version up to 2.22.1, and a running Kafka instance.
 The minimum and recommended resources to use the ai-ranker for training and inference are the following

 | Resource               | Minimum (dev/test)                             | Recommended (prod)                          | Notes                                                               |
 | ---------------------- | ---------------------------------------------- | ------------------------------------------------ | ------------------------------------------------------------------- |